ConnorMarcus/SYSC3303Project/README.md

     curl ifconfig.me
     ```
 - The number of elevators that are running can be changed by changing the NUM_CARS constant in Elevator.java.
-- You can adjust the floor_input.txt file to simulate the different kind of faults.
+- You can adjust the floor_input.txt file to simulate the different kinds of faults.
 0 corresponds to no fault, 1 corresponds to a transient fault, 2 corresponds to a hard fault, and -1 corresponds to a shutdown event (this should only be used internally to indicate to the Elevator subsystem that the simulation is finished).

-3. Once the project has been run, you should see output in the console corresponding to the events sent and received by the Elevator, Scheduler, and Floor subsystems.
+3. Once the project has been run, you should see output in the console and a GUI will appear corresponding to the events sent and received by the Elevator, Scheduler, and Floor subsystems.

 ### Run the JUnit test cases for the project: